 Ever ask yourself that?
 I have.
 Oh, not because I’m unhappy with where I am.
 Quite to the contrary, I’m loving every minute of it. (ok…not every minute.
 Bathing the dogs after they roll in something disgusting isn’t high on my list of great moments.
 Neither is dusting.)
-But I have had to wonder just how I wound up here, because it’s the first question
+But I have had to wonder just how I wound up here, because it’s usually the first question

 So.
 How did I wind up here?
 My usual smart ass answer is boredom.
 And it’s true.
 But it’s also more than that.
 It’s a combination of different moments throughout my life.
 The earliest being when I was just a kid and trying to combine shampoo and conditioner into one product (yeah…mom…sorry.
 That’s probably why we were always running out of hair products and bathroom cups) in order to make hair washing quicker and more efficient.
 I had soaking to do and stories to read, and hair washing got in the way.
 I continued to mess about with combining products through my teens.
 Mixing moisturizer and foundation, trying to combine lotion and soap, or mix different facial cleansers to make the perfect one step morning face wash.
 After all, at this point in my life I had some serious sleeping in and loafing around to do – but I needed to look good doing it.
 They say necessity is the mother of invention.
 In my case, laziness was.